-- Primarily, further increase the scientific understanding related to the impact of aerosols on clouds as well as the contribution of aviation NOx emissions to climate change. - Investigate further into the potential policy measures included in the EASA study, including whether they are proportionate, feasible and reduce the overall climate impact (CO2 and non-CO2 emissions). - Perform detailed analysis of optimal relation between costs and climate. - Perform engine gas and particle emissions characterisation, when data is incomplete or unavailable. - Perform flight tests and demonstrate the benefits and fuel burn trade-offs of avoiding climate sensitive regions. - Perform hydrogen and aviation drop-in fuel research with an eye towards reducing further non-CO2 emissions. - Develop real-time decision-support software for airlines and ATM, to predict the location and global warming impact of contrail and contrail cirrus formation.
+- Primarily, further increase the scientific understanding related to the impact of aerosols on clouds as well as the contribution of aviation NOx emissions to climate change. - Investigate further into the potential policy measures included in the EASA study, including whether they are proportionate, feasible and reduce the overall climate impact (CO2 and non-CO2 emissions). - Perform detailed analysis of optimal relation between costs and climate. - Perform engine gas and particle emissions characterisation, when data is incomplete or unavailable. - Perform flight tests and demonstrate the benefits and fuel burn trade-offs of avoiding climate sensitive regions. - Perform hydrogen and aviation drop-in fuel research with an eye towards reducing further non-CO2 emissions. - Develop real-time decision-support software tools for airlines and ATM, towards predicting and distinguishing the contrail and contrail cirrus formation with negative global warming potential.